Scuba diving with loggerhead turtles in Isla Mujeres

 Everything we talk about in this blog leads to some of the most amazing dives that a diver with experience can do.

 Dolphins are commonly seen during this time and can be heard on nearly every dive.
 To see dolphins in their natural habitat is an experience way beyond seeing those in captivity.
 In fact, it is the ONLY way that they should be viewed.
-Also common on these dives are sighting some of the 7 types of rays found here, batfish and schools of barracuda.
+Also common on these dives are sighting some of the seven types of rays found here, batfish and schools of barracuda.

 About loggerhead turtles